 Make sure that you repository is in a clean state: everything has been committed and there are no outstanding changes or conflicts.

-In the Version Control section, enable the New merge algorithm with fine-grained conflict resolution option.
+- In the New features section, disable the New merge algorithm with fine-grained conflict resolution option.

 For more information, see Preferences.